Node.js

 false

-Enables verbose logging of the native extensions
+Enables verbose logging of the native extensions.

 TA_BLOCKING_CONFIG_MODSECURITY_ENABLED